Turkish Brigade: Background

 The brigade's most costly battle was Kunu-ri, which took place towards the end of 1950.
 Actually a series of four encounters lasting from 26 November to 6 December 1950; Battle of Wawon on 28 November, Sinnim-ni, 28–29 November, Kunuri Gorge, 29–30 November, and Sunchon Gorge on 30 November 1950.
 The brigade lost over 15% of its personnel and 70% of equipment at Kunuri, with 218 killed and 455 wounded, and close to 100 taken prisoner.

 Along with the rest of the United Nations forces, Turkish Brigade was named as one of the units which required "rest and refitting" after being exhausted by the fighting in November 1950.

 After the Battle of Kumyangjang-ni & Hill 151, 25–26 January 1951, in which the Turkish Brigade repulsed a Chinese force three times its size, although the Turkish brigade was decimated by repeated determined attacks by North Koreans and Chinese since it did not coordinate with any American units, President Harry Truman signed a Distinguished Unit Citation (now the Presidential Unit Citation) on 11 July 1951.
 The brigade was also awarded the Presidential Unit Citation from the President of Korea.

 Composition

 Standard of Turkish Armed Forces in the Korean War in Istanbul Military Museum in Şişli, Istanbul.

 The Turkish Armed Forces Command (TAFC) was a regimental combat team with three infantry battalions, along with supporting artillery and engineers.
-The three battalions were commanded by Major Imadettin Kuranel, Major Mithat Ulunu, and Major Lütfü Bilgon.
+The three battalions were commanded by Major Imadettin Kuranel, Major Miktat Uluünlü, and Major Lütfü Bilgin.
 It was the only brigade-sized UN unit attached permanently to a U.S. division throughout the Korean War.